 The researchers further showed that Gadd45g exerts its effect by regulating signaling cascades that control the gene Sry, which had previously shown to be a master regulator of male sex development.
 This study both identifies a new role for Gadd45g and suggests a novel signaling pathway that could have important implications for research into disorders of sexual development.

 For male sex organs to develop correctly, it is essential that the gene Sry is expressed at high levels within a very narrow timeframe in the embryo.
-The group of Christof Niehrs has now shown that Gadd45g is expressed in a pattern highly similar to that of Sry.
+The group of Professor Christof Niehrs has now shown that Gadd45g is expressed in a pattern highly similar to that of Sry.
 The Gadd45g gene is, however, active just before Sry is turned on.
 Importantly, in mice lacking Gadd45g, the Sry gene is not expressed correctly.
 This indicates that Gadd45g controls the expression of this master regulator and, in turn, male development.

 The scientists also provide a possible mechanism by which Gadd45g regulates Sry.
 Their model suggests that Gadd45g binds to and activates key signaling proteins, such as p38, which activate the transcription factor Gata4.
 When active, this factor binds to and activates the Sry gene.
 Similar results are co-published in the same issue of Developmental Cell by the group of Andy Greenfield in the UK.
 "As outsiders to the field of sex determination we were surprised by how little was known about the regulation of Sry on the molecular level.
-Our work is a leap forward in the understanding of this fundamental process”, says Niehrs.
+Our work is a leap forward in the understanding of this fundamental process”, said Niehrs.

-The Institute for Molecular Biology gGmbH (IMB)
+About the Institute of Molecular Biology gGmbH

-The Boehringer Ingelheim Foundation
+About the Boehringer Ingelheim Foundation